Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 An image, sharper this time, more vivid, a memory, flashed through their heads–Robin, Penguin's white, gloved fist tangled in his hair, holding him up, the barrel of a gun shoved inside his stretched mouth as he stared into the eyes of Penguin, gagging–

 Robin took in a sharp breath at the unexpected image and Penguin laughed.

-Wally took Robin's arm and gently began pulling him towards the next door.
+Wally took Robin's arm and gently pulled him towards the next door.

-"I'll see you soon, Robin," said Penguin as they started moving again.
+"I'll see ya soon, Robin," said Penguin as they started moving again.
 "We're birds of a feather, you and I. Tell Batsy I said hi."

 "Gordon, Bay Five door," said Robin, but his voice wasn't as strong as it had been.